 Even with the little I had, I always had food to eat

-I didn’t buy my produce from Kroger, Publix, Whole Foods, and rarely did I buy produce from Sprouts.
+I didn’t buy my produce from Kroger, Publix, Whole Foods, and rarely did I buy produce from Sprouts (unless it was on sale).
 I am pretty fortunate to live in a well-populated, diverse area where I can find my groceries for the low.
-International farmers’ markets were and are still my go-to places because I knew I could find the cheapest deals there.
+International farmers’ markets were and are still my go-to places because I knew I can find the cheapest deals there.
 For example, I could spend around $2 on 1 pound of jalapenos!
 Bulking on foods for less meant that I could stretch my money.
-I didn’t have to shop for groceries every week, because I could buy enough items to last me for the next week.
-When I did visit Sprouts or Kroger, I stuck to an “essentials” list.
+I didn’t have to shop for groceries every week.
+I could buy enough items to last me for the next week.
+When I did visit places like Sprouts, Walmart, or Kroger, I stuck to an “essentials” list.
 This includes items such as almond milk and pantry items such as oatmeal and canned beans.
 Despite the lack of money flow, I still had food on the table!
 If you would like more tips on grocery shopping on a budget, check out my plant-based guide.

 Having little money means learning to say “no”

-I drastically reduced my expenses: I lived with my parents.
-If I couldn’t afford to do something, I just wouldn’t do it.
+I drastically reduced my expenses by saying “no”.
+I still live with my parents, which means no rental payments.
+And if I couldn’t afford to do something, I just wouldn’t do it.
 My little income also reinforced the importance of delayed gratification.
 I wasn’t spending money to travel far and wide and rarely did I go shopping for new clothes.
 Seriously, your girl can create a whole outfit from Goodwill for under $20.
-In the photos of me on this post, the jeans and sweater were thrifted for a whopping total of $12.
+In the photos of me on this post, the jeans and sweater were thrifted for a whopping total of $14.

 Living on less also meant eventually giving up some of the few self-care habits that I had going.
 During the latter half of 2019, I stopped getting my nails done.
 It was definitely a bummer because it was my only inexpensive luxury (courtesy of my amazing nail tech).
 However, I wanted to further minimize expenses as I searched for full-time work.
 I decided that the only self-care habit that I could financially commit to was going to the gym regularly.
 In fact, my “biggest” financial purchase of 2019 was an Apple Watch to use for the gym.
 I purchased it at Target for $200.
 That sacrifice was worthwhile because I’m now in the gym about 4-5 times a week.